CelebratedK/TAS-AB1/README.txt

 To edit or add new files, go in Repository --> View in explorer Then you can create new files, delete files or modify existing ones.

-After you are done, you can commit your changes with a new version number.
+After you are done, you can commit your changes with a new version description.
 Just make sure that you don't have two people editing the same file at the same time, otherwise we end up with two up-to date versions

-henlo
+*Please don't just write a number, I used to do that and it's not clear what each version is